Last updated: February 21, 2023

 You can configure the following options:

-- The number of consecutive failed audit checks before skipping the remaining checks in the current insertion point.
+- The number of consecutive failed audit checks that can occur before Burp Scanner skips the remaining checks in the current insertion point.

-- The number of consecutive failed insertion points before skipping the remaining insertion points and flagging the audit item as failed.
+- The number of consecutive failed insertion points that can occur before Burp Scanner skips the remaining insertion points and flags the audit item as failed.

-- The number of consecutive failed audit items, or the overall percentage of failed audit items, before pausing the task.
+- The number of consecutive failed audit items, or the overall percentage of failed audit items, that can occur before Burp Scanner pauses the task.

-- The number of follow-up passes that are performed on completion of each audit phase, to retry failed operations.
+- The number of follow-up passes that Burp Scanner performs on completion of each audit phase to retry failed operations.

 Insertion point types